huyen-pk/file_transfer/README.md

 - ```RdxFileTransfer``` : receives input from users and queue it for background processing.

 - ```RdxFileTransfer.EventBus```: a common interface used for message transporting.
-The current implementation only provides RabbitMq, but it is possible to extend the library to support different types of event bus (rabbitmq, azure...).
+The current implementation only provides RabbitMq, but it is possible to extend the library to support different types of event bus (activemq, azure...).

-- ```RdxFileTransfer.Scheduler```: receives messages from  the task queue (transfer command from users) and schedule workers to process these commands.
+- ```RdxFileTransfer.Scheduler```: receives messages from  the task queue (transfer commands from users) and schedules workers to process these commands.
-The scheduler runs in the a separate process and listens to the task queue.
+The scheduler runs in a separate process and listens to the task queue.
 When a message arrives:

 <ol style='list-style-position: inside;margin-left:35px'>
-    <li>Create a worker process to scan the folder.</li>
+    <li>Creates a worker process to scan the folder.</li>
-    <li>The scanner creates a queue for each file extension and queue each file to its respective queue.</li>
+    <li>The scanner creates a queue for each file extension and queues each file to its respective queue.</li>
     <li>The scheduler then creates a worker process for each file extention (if there is no worker currently handling this file type).</li>
     <li>These transfer workers listen to the file queues and transfer files as they process these events.</li>
 </ol>